quimnuss/eco/README.md

 ## now

+- [ ] fix mouse handling on migrationand other menus -> use an area2d based node or some other ui/ux
 - [ ] Add menu to add a species

 ## next

 - [ ] Island specificity
+- [ ] Same color per species
+- [ ] name in species density list

 Probably means to create the "Species" concept to add Species type.
 Alternativelly a mutuality+growth matrix "overlay" might also work.